cdbale/Hackathon/README.md

 ### Statistical Metrics

-Across the world, location-based apps for COVID-19 use a variety of metrics and dashboards to analyze GPS and Bluetooth data.
-Metrics vary based on regional differences in privacy regulations (see [10] and [11]); however, the underlying usefulness of the location data can be described with four (4) basic metrics.
+Globally, location-based apps for COVID-19 use different metrics and dashboards to analyze GPS and Bluetooth data.
+Metrics are inconsistent due to regional differences in privacy regulations (see [10] and [11]) and preferences from app developers; however, the underlying usefulness of the location data can be described with four (4) basic statistical metrics.

-For clarity, we present all metrics using GPS coordinates (latitute and longitude) which can transformed to geospatial distances to each other.
+For clarity, we present all metrics using GPS coordinates (latitute and longitude) which can transformed to geospatial distances to each other (i.e., a distance matrix).
 Many apps also use Bluetooth data which limits some of the usefulness of the location data, but has an analagous transformation to distance (i.e., a small distance is required for a Bluetooth connection).
 For example, Metric 1 can be replicated by using Bluetooth receivers at specific locations which correspond to specific GPS coordinates.

 #### Metric 1 (Location Risk)
 The number of COVID-19 persons at specific location k on day t